Pound Puppies and the Legend of Big Paw

-Pound Puppies and the Legend of Big Paw is a 1988 American animated musical adventure film based on the Tonka toy line and the Hanna-Barbera television series of the same name, which had debuted two years before the film was released.
-It was directed by Pierre DeCelles, and stars the voices of Brennan Howard, B.J.
-Ward and Tony Longo.
-This was the only animated feature film produced by Carolco Pictures as well as the first animated film distributed by Tri-Star Pictures.
+Pound Puppies and the Legend of Big Paw is a 1988 American animated musical adventure film based on the Tonka toyline and the Hanna-Barbera television series of the same name, which had debuted two years before the film was released.
+It was directed by Pierre DeCelles, and stars the voices of Brennan Howard, B. J. Ward and Tony Longo.
+This was the only animated feature film produced by Carolco Pictures as well as the first animated film distributed by TriStar Pictures.

-The Legend of Big Paw was the final theatrically released animated feature from the late 1980s to promote a major toy line, a common trend in the American cartoon industry of the time.
+The Legend of Big Paw was the final theatrically released animated feature from the late 1980s to promote a major toyline, a common trend in the American cartoon industry of the time.
 The film received negative reviews from critics and audiences alike and was a major box office bomb, grossing only $586,938 against a $6 million budget.

 Plot

 On Whopper's way to the museum with his niece and nephew, he tells them about the origin of Puppy Power, the ability of humans to communicate with the Pound Puppies and Purries.

-In the Dark Ages, specifically the 950's AD, a boy, named Arthur and his dog, Digalot came across a stone which contained both the mythical sword, Excalibur and the magical Bone of Scone.
-Well Arthur had pulled the sword from the stone, Digalot had pulled the Bone of Scone from the stone, and soon afterward Arthur and Digalot discovered that they could now understand one another.
+In the Dark Ages, specifically the 950's AD, a boy, named Arthur, and his dog, Digalot came across a stone which contained both the mythical sword, Excalibur and the magical Bone of Scone.
+After Arthur had pulled the sword from the stone, Digalot had pulled the Bone of Scone from the stone, and soon afterward Arthur and Digalot discovered that they could now understand one another.

-Sir McNasty, the Black Knight, who had witnessed the withdrawals and Arthur's coronation as King of England, had planned to conquer the world by retrieving the bone.
-But it was kept hidden by the giant guardian, Big Paw.
+Sir McNasty, the Black Knight, who had witnessed the withdrawals and Arthur's coronation as King of England, had planned to conquer the world by retrieving the bone, but it was kept hidden by the giant guardian, Big Paw.

 In the 1950's, the Bone of Scone is in a museum in an unnamed American city.
-Pound owners, Tammy and Jeff hold a press conference to announce that the pound will be holding an adoption bazaar in commemoration of the bone's thousand-year anniversary.
+Pound owners, Tammy and Jeff, hold a press conference to announce that the pound will be holding an adoption bazaar in commemoration of the bone's thousand-year anniversary.
 The direct descendant of Sir McNasty, Marvin McNasty arrives at the pound, wishing to adopt some puppies.

 Whopper discovers McNasty's true intentions; McNasty will use his Mean Machine to transform the puppies into vicious guard dogs, steal the Bone of Scone, and use its power and his canine army to conquer the world.

 Whopper attempts to warn his friends, but their leader, who is the direct descendant of Digalot, Cooler does not believe him at all, because Whopper has a habit of telling tall tales.
-Whopper then follows McNasty's henchmen as they attempt to steal the Bone of Scone, but they accidentally break it in two; resulting in the loss of Puppy Power.
+Whopper then follows McNasty's henchmen as they attempt to steal the Bone of Scone, but they accidentally break it in two, resulting in the loss of Puppy Power.